-I remember my oldest son coming home from Kindergarten and talking about Native Americans in past tense, as if they no longer exist.
-He was surprised to learn that Native American people still live in our country today.
-He was also surprised to learn that there’s not one group of people called “Native American,” but rather many groups of indigenous people, each with their own language, culture, and tradition.
+I remember my oldest son coming home from Kindergarten and talking about Native American people in past tense, as if they no longer exist.
+He was surprised to learn that Indigenous people still live in our country today.
+He was also surprised to learn that there’s not one group of people called “Native American,” but rather many groups of Indigenous people, each with their own language, culture, and tradition.

 I chose the books for this list not only because they are excellent stories, but also because they are all written by Native American and Native Canadian authors.
 In addition, I focused on books with a contemporary setting, so non-Native readers will see that Native people are not just “characters” in the Thanksgiving story, but real people.
 And it’s equally important for children who are part of a Native culture to see kids like them in the stories they read.

 Stolen Words by Melanie Florence

 A little girl asks her grandfather how to say something in his Native language of Cree, but he is unable to answer.
 As a child, he was forced into Canada’s residential school system for native children, where he was not allowed to speak anything but English.
 The sweet granddaughter finds a special way for her grandfather to connect to his stolen words.

 My boys loved this book and it led to some excellent discussion.
 Available in both English and Cree/English editions, this book is perfect for ages 5 and up.

 Jingle Dancer by Cynthia Leitich Smith